indgy/LittleBigTable/Readme.md

 ### Creating a formatter

-To create a formatter add your function into the formatters setting passed to LittleBigTable.
+To create a formatter add your function into the formatters setting passed to littleBIGtable.
 Your function will receive the cell value and the complete row data.
 Whatever you return will be displayed in the cell.

 Assuming you have columns called `year` and `rating` you can create formatters as follows: